 Teak is an easy wood to work with.
 It takes nails and screws well, and you will not find too much difficulty in sanding, planing, or machining it.
 However, it is a bit heavy on tool blades due to its high silicon content, so you will find that you have to sharpen your tools more frequently with teak than with other types of wood.
 It also glues well, although you may have to occasionally wipe it with solvents to eliminate the excess natural oil.

-Sheesham, on the other hand, does not present any issues with the blunting of tools.
+Sheesham contains occasional chalky deposits which like teak, can result in the blunting of tools.
 As it is relatively dry wood, you will also not have any problems with having to wipe off excess natural oil.
 Sheesham takes screws and nails and glues quite well.
-Like teak, sheesham also makes good wood carving material.
+Like teak, Sheesham also makes good wood carving material.